Leo-Simpson/c-lasso/paper/paper.md

 # Summary

-We introduce c-lasso, a Python package that enables sparse and robust linear regression and classification with linear equality constraints.
+We introduce `c-lasso`, a Python package that enables sparse and robust linear regression and classification with linear equality constraints.